santiago-webdev/managing-linux/README.md

 ./20-packages.sh
 ```

-If you want to use paru (so the 25-aur.sh script) and are picky as I am, make
+If you want to use paru (the 25-aur.sh script) and are picky as I am, make
 sure to export this variable before running it.

 ``` bash